getsentry/sentry/README.rst

 Notes
 =====

-* django-db-log will automatically integrate with django-idmapper.
+* sentry-client will automatically integrate with django-idmapper.
-* django-db-log supports South migrations.
+* sentry-client supports South migrations.
 * The fact that the admin shows large quantities of results, even if there aren't, is not a bug.
 This is an efficiency hack on top of Django.